guaix-ucm/pyemir-tutorials/tutorials/tutorial_mos/mos_example.rst

    Full set of images.......: ABBAABBAABBAABBAABBAABBA --> File 1_rectwv_individual.yaml generated!

-Note that here we have used the script with the same parameters that we employed above to generate ``1_rectwv_combined.yaml``, but here we have omitted the flat ``--rectwv_combined``.
+Note that we have used the script with the same parameters that we employed above to generate ``1_rectwv_combined.yaml``, but here we have omitted the flag ``--rectwv_combined``.
 Leaving out this parameter leads to the following observation result file (that we have named ``1_rectwv_individual.yaml`` to avoid overwritting the previous one):